pstate/pstate.github.io/_build/tutorial/tutorial.md

 ### Event Broadcasting
 Events can be broadcast.
 In example below, if the system is in state S1, and event E occurs, the transition is fired, and the event F is broadcast.
-The transition from state T1 to T2 fires on the event F, so if event E occurs, this transition will fire too.
+The transition from state T1 to T2 then fires on the event F, which was broadcast earlier.